elizarov/KEEP/proposals/extensions/serialization.md

 ### Polymorphism

 Usually, polymorphism usage in serialization is discouraged because of the security problems it entails.
 However, writing complex business logic is almost impossible without this main OOP feature.
-In our design for this framework, we've tried to get rid of the 'deserialize-anything' problem with the help of several requirements.
-The first such requirement is that all serializable implementations of some abstract class must be registered in advance.
-This also helps to remove reflection usage, such as `Class.forName`, which made polymorphism unavailable on Kotlin/JS.
+In this serialization framework, we get rid of the 'deserialize-anything' security problem that plagues naive approaches to polymorphism in serialization.
+All serializable implementations of some abstract class must be registered in advance.
+This also avoids reflection usage (such as `Class.forName`), which makes naive polymorphic serialization hard to implement on Kotlin/JS.

 This is a more permissive approach than the 'bounded polymorphism' approach described in the section next to `SerialKind.SEALED`, because it allows registering subclasses in runtime, not compile-time.
 For example, it allows adding additional subclasses to the registry that were defined in a separate module, dependent on the base module with the base class.

-The role of such a registry can be taken over by `SerialContext` discussed above.
-This also limits which polymorphic classes can be deserialized by which formats/wires.

 Polymorphic serialization is never enabled automatically.
 To enable this feature, use `@SerializableWith(PolymorphicSerializer::class)` or just `@Polymorphic` on the property.

-Another security limitation here is how we only allow registering the subclasses in the scope of a base class called _basePolyType_.
+Another feature is that we only allow registering subclasses in the scope of a base class called _basePolyType_.
 The motivation for this is easily understandable from the example:

 ```kotlin
 abstract class BaseRequest()